Do you develop accessible websites?

 At UnlimitedWP, we keep accessibility in mind from the very beginning of any web project.
 Taking a cue from the Domino’s case, we also add this small disclaimer at the bottom of the pages we develop:

 We are committed to continually improving website accessibility for everyone.
-If for any reason you are having difficulty processing an order or navigating our website, please call +1 (781) 974 4568 or email [email protected].
+If for any reason you are having difficulty processing an order or navigating our website, please call +1 (781) 974 4568 or email hello@unlimited.com.

 With this disclaimer, legible and readable by any assistive technology on the market, we have established a minimum level of protection against accessibility concerns by giving our users an alternative to litigation.
 This allows us to more readily focus on implementing the accessibility standards proposed by WCAG while remaining responsive to user needs moving forward.